hirememorey/nba-lineup-optimizer/docs/quick_start.md

 python run_implementation_demo.py
 ```

-This will:
-- Warm the cache
-- Test all API endpoints
-- Verify resumability
-- Demonstrate progress bars
-- Validate data integrity
-- Generate comprehensive reports
+This is the recommended first step, as it will run all pre-flight checks and confirm the API failures.

 ## What You'll See